Shane Oakley: Albion

 Oakley is probably best known for his co-creation of the Wildstorm mini series Albion, with Alan Moore, Leah Moore, and John Reppion which ran from 2005 until 2006.
 The series revived many long forgotten UK comic book characters such as the Steel Claw and Grimly Feendish, some of whom had not been in print since the 1950s.

-Recent work
+Other work

 Oakley worked as a concept artist for Frazer Lee's horror film Urbane.

 In 2007 he illustrated an adaptation of Edgar Allan Poe's "The Fall of the House of Usher" written by Dan Whitehead and published in Self Made Hero's Nevermore anthology.

 Boom!
 Studios' Cthulhu Tales #2 (published April 2008) featured a story entitled The Hiding Place written by Steve Niles and illustrated by Oakley.

 Oakley provided covers for several issues of Cthulhu Tales and Zombie Tales.
 He also provided the art for Channel Evil, written by Alan Grant and co-published by Berserker Comics and Renegade Arts Entertainment.